 CUI.D.AR developed a website with comprehensive information for people living with diabetes with the aim of empowering them to take the necessary steps to protect their health and minimize the impact of the pandemic on their lives.
 They have also launched a public consultation on the current situation of access to insulin and supplies in Argentina with the aim of making claims to health providers.
 All content is in Spanish and will be updated periodically.

-Click here to read CUI.D.AR's article for the series 'IAPO Members stories on COVID'.
+Click here to read CUI.D.AR's article for the series 'IAPO Members stories on COVID-19'.

 European Federation of Crohn's & Ulcerative Colitis Associations - EFCCA (IAPO Member)

 EFCCA has carried out a survey with 3815 patients with Inflammatory Bowel Disease (IBD) to better understand their concerns and fears in the context of the pandemic.
 It aimed at collecting general information on how the pandemic is affecting the IBD patient community and get a general picture which will help EFCCA to better support people with IBD.
 The survey has been co-designed with Pr.
 Silvio Danese (Head of the IBD Center at Humanitas University Hospital in Milan) and was translated to 11 languages.
-The survey outcomes will be available soon.
+To read the full results of the survey, please click here.

 European Lung Foundation - ELF (IAPO Member)